 In the “New” tab, you can see all the projects that are new and haven’t started yet.

-[2] -> You can also select a project type to see projects in each field. (research, industry, competition)
+[2] -> You can also select a project type to see projects in each field.
+(Research, Industry, Competition)

 [3] -> At the top of this page, you can search for a project or filter projects using filters.